multani/gcp-changelog/content/google-cloud-contact-center-as-a-service/index.md

 * Fixed an issue on the **Virtual Agent - Chats** dashboard where the **Date** filter was incorrectly labeled **Time Range**.
 * Fixed an issue on the **Abandons - Calls** dashboard where **Customer ANI** values weren't appearing in the **Queue Abandon Details** and **IVR Abandon Details** tables despite the customer signing the waiver.
 * Fixed an issue on the **Agent Activity Timeline** dashboard where the **Agent Name** filter wasn't working properly.
-* Fixed an issue in advanced reporting where the queue groups dashboard failed to display data for users with a custom role assigned to a queue or queue group.

 ---
 ## 2025-10-15